BackupTheBerlios/jircii-svn/rero/readme.txt

 This code should be reasonably stable.

 If you need to contact me, my name is Raphael, I wrote most of this code.
-My email address is raffi@hick.org, my url is http://www.hick.org/~raffi.
+My email address is rsmudge@gmail.com

-The official jIRCii homepage is at http://jirc.hick.org/
+The official jIRCii homepage is at http://jircii.hick.org/

 You will need Apache Ant to compile my source code.
 I use version 1.5.1.
 Ant is easy to install and is available at http://ant.apache.org